CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/notifications.md

 `maxDuration` defines after how many minutes every channel will be removed.
 Setting this value to 0 will allow channels to exist forever.
-Similarly, for changing the maximum duration of webhook channels you can use the identifier `urn:solid-server:default:WebHookSubscriber`.
+Similarly, to change the maximum duration of webhook channels you can use the identifier `urn:solid-server:default:WebHookSubscriber`.